-Todays trip is clearly divided in 2 different landscapes.
-In the morning, I will be enjoying the beautiful hills of Parque Natural Sierra de Hornachuelos , in the afternoon I will be cycling through the lowlands along long straight roads where shade will be very hard to find.
+The trip on day#9 was clearly divided in 2 different landscapes.
+In the morning, I enjoyed the beautiful hills of Parque Natural Sierra de Hornachuelos , in the afternoon I cycled through the lowlands along long straight roads between sunflower fields where shade was hard to find.

-My destination is Osuna which is also called the frying pan of Spain, so I am expecting the worst.
+My destination was Osuna which is also called the frying pan of Spain, hence the reason I left early in the morning.